Telesterion: Religious use

 The Athenians used several calendars, each for different purposes.
 The festival of Eleusinia was celebrated each year in Eleusis and Athens for nine days from the 15th to the 23rd of the month of Boedromion (in September or October of the Gregorian calendar); because the festival calendar had 12 lunar months, the celebrations were not strictly calibrated to a year of 365 days.
 During the festival, Athens was crowded with visitors.

 At the climax of the ceremonies at Eleusis, the initiates entered the Telesterion where they were shown the sacred relics of Demeter and the priestesses revealed their visions of the holy night (probably a fire that represented the possibility of life after death).
-This was the most secretive part of the Mysteries and those who had been initiated were forbidden to ever speak of the events that took place in the Telesterion.The origin of the ritual of the Eleusinia is from the myth of Persephone being taken to Hades in the underworld, while her mother Demeter franticly searches her in the mortal world.
-After she learns that Zeus allowed the kidnapping to happen, she turns herself into an old women and wanders around the world until she reaches Eleusis, where she is taken in by the King's daughters.
-She is overcome by grief, but she is given the Queen Metanira's latest born child, Demophoon to nurse.
+This was the most secretive part of the Mysteries and those who had been initiated were forbidden to ever speak of the events that took place in the Telesterion.

+The origin of the ritual of the Eleusinia is from the myth of Persephone being abducted by Hades to the underworld, while her mother Demeter frantically seeks her in the mortal world.
+After she learns that Zeus allowed the kidnapping to happen, she turns herself into an old woman and wanders the world until she reaches Eleusis, where she is taken in by the King's daughters.
+She is overcome with grief, but is given Queen Metanira's latest born child, Demophoon to nurse.
 He grows more than any other child, but his mother is afraid when he is put over a flame before he can be made fully immortal.
 Demeter gets angry, and tells her that since she robbed her son of immortality and angered her, the people of Eleusis must create a temple to her where they would do things to gain back her favor.
 Even after Demeter got her daughter back from Hades for part of the year, the Eleusinian Mysteries continued.

-It was said in myth that Herakles partook in the Eleusian Mysteries as part of his twelfth labor in which he captured Cerberus, and during them, he saw visions of both Persephone and Demeter.
+It was said in myth that Herakles partook in the Eleusian Mysteries as part of the Labours of Hercules' twelfth labor in which he captured Cerberus, and during which he saw visions of both Persephone and Demeter.

-Some temple use ceased during the persecution of pagans in the late Roman Empire, when all non-Christian sanctuaries were ordered closed by law initiated by the Christian emperors.
+Some temple use ceased during the persecution of pagans in the late Roman Empire, when all non-Christian sanctuaries were ordered closed by laws initiated by the Christian emperors.
 However, it was not until the anti-pagan decree of Theodosius in around 390 CE that there was an end to all religious use of the temple.